 - Enhanced and targeted energy efficiency measures.

-Some of the renewable energy projects intended to replace the electricity from the coal plant have experienced ongoing delays that cause concern relating to cost and grid reliability, particularly for fall 2022 and summer 2023.
+Some of the renewable energy projects which replaced the electricity from the coal plant had experienced ongoing delays that caused concern relating to cost and grid reliability, particularly for fall 2022 and summer 2023.

-That’s why Governor David Ige established the Hawai‘i Powering Past Coal Task Force (PPCTF) in 2021 to track and coordinate the progress of the projects and measures approved by the Hawai‘i Public Utilities Commission (PUC) that are intended to replace the coal plant.
+That’s why Governor David Ige established the Hawai‘i Powering Past Coal Task Force (PPCTF) in 2021 to track and coordinate the progress of the projects and measures approved by the Hawai‘i Public Utilities Commission (PUC) that were intended to replace the coal plant.

-The Task Force works to facilitate the reviews and implementation of renewable energy projects and the other identified measures on O‘ahu by coordinating stakeholder efforts and engaging entities with a key role in project permitting and site development to help prevent further delay of critical projects and programs.
+The Task Force facilitated the reviews and implementation of renewable energy projects and the other identified measures on O‘ahu by coordinating stakeholder efforts and engaging entities with a key role in project permitting and site development to help prevent further delay of critical projects and programs.

-The PPCTF is chaired by the Chief Energy Officer at the Hawai‘i State Energy Office (HSEO).
-Participants include the Public Utilities Commission; the Department of Land and Natural Resources; the Department of Commerce and Consumer Affairs Division of Consumer Advocacy; the Chair of the Senate Committee on Energy, Economic Development, and Tourism; the Chair of the House Committee on Energy and Environmental Protection; the Mayor of the City and County of Honolulu; the City and County of Honolulu Department of Planning and Permitting; Hawaiian Electric; Hawai‘i Energy; the developers of approved utility-scale renewable energy projects planned on O‘ahu; Earthjustice; Life of the Land; and Sierra Club of Hawai‘i.
+The PPCTF was chaired by the Chief Energy Officer at the Hawai‘i State Energy Office (HSEO).
+Participants included the Public Utilities Commission; the Department of Land and Natural Resources; the Department of Commerce and Consumer Affairs Division of Consumer Advocacy; the Chair of the Senate Committee on Energy, Economic Development, and Tourism; the Chair of the House Committee on Energy and Environmental Protection; the Mayor of the City and County of Honolulu; the City and County of Honolulu Department of Planning and Permitting; Hawaiian Electric; Hawai‘i Energy; the developers of approved utility-scale renewable energy projects planned on O‘ahu; Earthjustice; Life of the Land; and Sierra Club of Hawai‘i.

-The Task Force is not a policy- or decision-making body and does not pursue statutory or administrative rule changes.
+The Powering Past Coal Task Force is not a policy- or decision-making body and does not pursue statutory or administrative rule changes.
 Hawai‘i is a member of the Powering Past Coal Alliance, an international organization consisting of national and sub-national governments, businesses, and organizations committed to accelerating the transition from coal to clean energy.